Meta Co-Training: Two Views are Better than One

 Given as input the view to predict from (rows of Table~\ref{tab:pairwise_translation_ex}) the MLPs were trained to reduce the mean squared error (MSE) between their output and the view to be predicted (columns of Table~\ref{tab:pairwise_translation_ex}).
 We then trained a linear classifier on the outputs generated by the MLP given every training set embedding from each view.
 Had the model faithfully reconstructed the output view given only the input view then we would expect the linear classifier to perform similarly to the last column of Table~\ref{tab:linear_probe_exp}.
 The linear classifiers never did much better than a random guess on the ImageNet class achieving at most 0.156\% accuracy.
 Thus, while we cannot immediately conclude that the views are independent, it is clearly not trivial to predict one view given any other.
 We believe that this is compelling evidence for the independence of different representations.

-\ourparagraph{Co-Training Experiments on ImageNet} Having constructed at least two strong views of the data, and suspecting that these views are independent we hypothesize that co-training will work on this data.
-In Table~\ref{tab:CoTrain_exp} we show the results of applying the standard co-training algorithm~\cite{SSL:co-training}.
-At each iteration of co-training the model made a prediction for all of the instances in $U$, following~(\ref{eq:co-training:joint}).
-We assigned labels to the 10\% of the total original unlabeled data with most confident predictions for both models.
-When confident predictions conflicted on examples, we returned those instances to the unlabeled set, otherwise they entered the labeled set of the other model with the assigned pseudo-label.
+Having constructed at least two strong views of the data, and suspecting that these views are independent we hypothesize that MCT and CT will work on this data.

+\ourparagraph{Co-Training Baseline Experiments} At each iteration of CT the models made predictions for all instances in $U$.
+We assigned labels to the 10\% of the most confident predictions in $U$ for both models.
+When confident predictions conflicted on examples, we returned those instances to the unlabeled set, otherwise their complementary views were entered into the labeled set of the other model with the assigned pseudo-label.